Our Eco-Partners & Environmental Policies

 Our gift packaging is meant to be kept forever.
 Whether it’s one of our soft cotton packing bag, or a beautiful satin bag, we believe that gift packaging should be truly reusable.

 We reuse packaging materials and boxes whenever possible to minimize our contribution to the waste stream, and encourage retailers to do the same.
-In addition, we use high post consumer content paper and soy based inks.
-Truly worn-out cardboard is recycled, as is all paper that we use.

 None of our products are tested on animals, and our products are vegan.